 Rand wanting to go out into the world, on his own, convinces Moiraine that Rand is The Dragon Reborn.
 Or maybe she already knew and was just looking for him to do something.
 I guess going off on his own to live out the rest of his life qualifies as doing something.

-I have not introduced the actress who will be portraying Egwene on Amazon’s Wheel of Time series.
-Better late than never.
+In case I have not introduced the actress who will be portraying Egwene on Amazon’s Wheel of Time series, here she is.

 That my friends is the end of this book.
 I will write a review for the entire book before moving onto Book 2, The Great Hunt.